sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/guides/your_first_rule.md

 }
 ```

-### Logic When the Proposed User Name Is Within the Max Length
+### Logic if the Proposed User Name Is Within the Max Length

-If the username firstname.lastname is less than or equal to the `MAX_USERNAME_LENGTH` check it for uniqueness against active directory.
+If the username firstname.lastname is less than or equal to the `MAX_USERNAME_LENGTH`, check it for uniqueness against active directory.
 If it is not unique, check uniqueness with firstname.firstLetterOfLastName, firstname.secondLetterOfLastName, etc...

 ```java
 //The full name is less than MAX_USERNAME_LENGTH minus 2 chars directly assign username to full name.